Application accessibility statement in line with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

 - 2.4.6 - Headings and Labels

-- Checkbox for each item in filesystem list has no label
+- The Checkbox for each item in filesystem list has no label

 - 2.4.7 - Focus Visible